Wired Equivalent Privacy: Caffe Latte attack

-The Caffe Latte attack is another method of defeating WEP.
-Unlike many other attacks, it does not require the attacker to be within range of the target network.
-By exploiting a vulnerability in the Windows wireless stack, it is possible to obtain the WEP key from a remote client.
-The attack works by sending a flood of encrypted ARP requests, taking advantage of shared key authentication and message modification flaws in 802.11 WEP.
-The attacker then uses the ARP responses to recover the WEP key, often in less than six minutes.
+The Caffe Latte attack is another way to defeat WEP.
+It is not necessary for the attacker to be in the area of the network using this exploit.
+By using a process that targets the Windows wireless stack, it is possible to obtain the WEP key from a remote client.
+By sending a flood of encrypted ARP requests, the assailant takes advantage of the shared key authentication and the message modification flaws in 802.11 WEP.
+The attacker uses the ARP responses to obtain the WEP key in less than 6 minutes.

 Countermeasures

-The use of encrypted tunneling protocols (e.g., IPsec, Secure Shell) can provide secure data transmission over an insecure network.
-However, replacements for WEP were developed to restore security at the wireless network layer itself.
+Use of encrypted tunneling protocols (e.g., IPsec, Secure Shell) can provide secure data transmission over an insecure network.
+However, replacements for WEP have been developed with the goal of restoring security to the wireless network itself.

 802.11i (WPA and WPA2)

-The recommended solution to WEP’s security problems is to migrate to WPA2.
-WPA was introduced as an interim solution for hardware that could not support WPA2.
-Both WPA and WPA2 are significantly more secure than WEP.
-To enable WPA or WPA2, some older Wi-Fi access points required firmware upgrades or replacement.
-WPA was designed as a software-implementable stopgap to extend the life of WEP-based hardware.
-However, the TKIP (the basis of WPA) has reached the end of its intended lifetime, has been partially broken, and was officially deprecated with the release of the 802.11-2012 standard.
+The recommended solution to WEP security problems is to switch to WPA2.
+WPA was an intermediate solution for hardware that could not support WPA2.
+Both WPA and WPA2 are much more secure than WEP.
+To add support for WPA or WPA2, some old Wi-Fi access points might need to be replaced or have their firmware upgraded.
+WPA was designed as an interim software-implementable solution for WEP that could forestall immediate deployment of new hardware.
+However, TKIP (the basis of WPA) has reached the end of its designed lifetime, has been partially broken, and has been officially deprecated with the release of the 802.11-2012 standard.

 Implemented non-standard fixes

 WEP2

-WEP2 was a stopgap enhancement included in some early 802.11i drafts.
-It was supported on certain hardware that could not handle WPA or WPA2, and extended both the IV and key values to 128 bits.
-It was intended to address the duplicate IV problem and resist brute-force key attacks.
+This stopgap enhancement to WEP was present in some of the early 802.11i drafts.
+It was implementable on some (not all) hardware not able to handle WPA or WPA2, and extended both the IV and the key values to 128 bits.
+It was hoped to eliminate the duplicate IV deficiency as well as stop brute-force key attacks.

-Once it became clear that WEP’s overall design was fundamentally flawed, both the WEP2 name and algorithm were abandoned.
-The extended key lengths were retained in what later became WPA’s TKIP.
+After it became clear that the overall WEP algorithm was deficient (and not just the IV and key sizes) and would require even more fixes, both the WEP2 name and original algorithm were dropped.
+The two extended key lengths remained in what eventually became WPA's TKIP.

 WEPplus

-WEPplus, also known as WEP+, is a proprietary enhancement developed by Agere Systems (formerly a subsidiary of Lucent Technologies) that attempted to improve WEP security by avoiding "weak IVs".
-It is only fully effective when implemented at both ends of the wireless connection, which is difficult to enforce.
-It also does not prevent replay attacks and is ineffective against later statistical attacks that do not rely on weak IVs.
+WEPplus, also known as WEP+, is a proprietary enhancement to WEP by Agere Systems (formerly a subsidiary of Lucent Technologies) that enhances WEP security by avoiding "weak IVs".
+It is only completely effective when WEPplus is used at both ends of the wireless connection.
+As this cannot easily be enforced, it remains a serious limitation.
+It also does not necessarily prevent replay attacks, and is ineffective against later statistical attacks that do not rely on weak IVs.

 Dynamic WEP

-Dynamic WEP refers to the use of 802.1x technology with the Extensible Authentication Protocol to change WEP keys dynamically.
-It was a vendor-specific feature offered by several companies, including 3Com.
+Dynamic WEP refers to the combination of 802.1x technology and the Extensible Authentication Protocol.
+Dynamic WEP changes WEP keys dynamically.
+It is a vendor-specific feature provided by several vendors such as 3Com.

-The concept of dynamic key changes was later incorporated into 802.11i as part of TKIP, but not retained for WEP itself.
+The dynamic change idea made it into 802.11i as part of TKIP, but not for the WEP protocol itself.